evilc3/NLP_V2/README.md

 <!-- images -->

-2. Preprocessing : From the name one might guess this folder contains different preprocessing steps.
+2. <b>Preprocessing</b> : From the name one might guess this folder contains different preprocessing steps.
 This also includes preprocessing steps needed to increase the word coverage when using pre-trained enbeddings.
 Things like replacing digits greater than 9 with #'s, handling contractiong etc.
 I am also working on a more general notebook which contains all the preprocessing steps regardless the dataset being used.

 <!-- images --  show how the coverage was increased from initial       >

-3. Embedding : This folder includes the meta-embeddings.
+3. <b>Embedding</b> : This folder includes the meta-embeddings.
 In this we try to combine more than one embeddings eg concatenating word2vec and glove embedings.The different methods covered here are meta-embedding by
 1. Taking the average
 2. Concatenation
 3. DME